avisper/Android-MVVM-sample-app-NewsApi/README.md

 ### A basic sample android application to understand MVVM in a very simple way.

 ## Description
-- Get the latest news around the world
+- Get the latest news around the world from [NewsAPI.org](https://newsapi.org).
-- Retrieves data from The News API
 - Save the articles on the device

 ## Stack